EMDK/docs/3.1UP1/source/api/MifareDesfire.md

 recordOffset - Record number from which write should start.
 Should be within
             range 0x00000000 to (records - 1).

-recordSize - Size of each record
+recordSize - Size of record to be written i.e. should be equal to size of
+            writeRecordBuffer

-writeRecordBuffer - The buffer to be written
+writeRecordBuffer - Record buffer to write

 **Returns:**